PLHC/option-pricer-app/README.md

     streamlit run main.py

+The model opens in the default web browser.

 # Limitations of Streamlit
 Streamlit framework triggers a complete run of the code for every interaction with the GUI and interrupts any